5 Situations When You Do Not Perform CPR

 What to do if someone is not breathing but has a pulse?

 When someone is not breathing but has a pulse, they are experiencing cardiac arrest, and immediate help is needed.
 Request that somebody help you or dial crisis administrations.
-To ensure their airway is clear, you can delicately lay the person on their back on a hard surface while shifting their head back and raising their jawline.
+To ensure their airway is clear, you can delicately lay the cardiac arrest patients on their back on a hard surface while shifting their head back and raising their jawline.

 What happens if you give CPR to someone who doesn’t need it?